 - possessed nitrous oxide, and

 - intended to use it as a recreational drug.2

-This statute also makes it a crime for a person to be under the influence of nitrous oxide.
-People are guilty of this offense if they:
+This statute also makes it a crime to be under the influence of nitrous oxide.
+You are guilty of this offense if you:

 - are under the influence of nitrous oxide or a substance containing nitrous oxide,

 - are not under the influence of nitrous oxide because it was administered as part of medical, surgical, or dental care.3